mrinalraj2809/AppiumBasedAndroidAppAutomation/README.md

-# Automation Tester Interview - Automated Playback of Amazon MiniTV Series
+# Automated Playback of Amazon MiniTV Series
 ### Objective:
 The objective of this assignment is to assess the candidate's skills in automating the playback of a series on Amazon MiniTV using Python, Appium, and pytest.
 The candidate will be required to